The Herne Hill Society

 Another map shows where each soldier or sailor was buried or is commemorated today [external link]

-The database was compiled and edited by members of the Society, with help from the students of the Charter School North Dulwich and other local volunteers.
+Compiled and edited by members of the Society, with help from the students of the Charter School North Dulwich and other local volunteers

 Widgets